-I was unable to fall asleep, as I desired to keep the fire going so the yurt was as warm as possible.
+I could not fall asleep as I desired to keep the fire going, so the yurt was as warm as possible.

 Every time I needed to pee, I'd put on my headlamp, step out onto the deck, and scan the perimeter.